-The application procedure for getting ARGUS funding is fairly straightforward.
+The application procedure for requesting ARGUS funding is fairly straightforward.
 You will submit an application that consists of a cover sheet, a brief proposal, and the names of 2 persons who have agreed to write confidential letters of recommendation (one letter should be from your project advisor).
-The proposal will be evaluated by the ARGUS Committee (see below) and other faculty members.
-They’ll use a set of evaluation criteria to determine if your project will succeed and what its impact will be.
+The proposal will be evaluated by the ARGUS Committee (see below) and other faculty members against a common rubric.
+The rubric evaluates proposal quality in each of the required proposal elements as well a asking faculty referees to estimate the likelihood of your project being successful and assesses the impacts of funding the work.
 When all proposals for a given funding cycle (fall, spring, summer) have been evaluated, you will be notified whether the committee elected to fund your proposal.

 Complete proposals deadlines during 2014 for ARGUS funding are as follows: